Best Text-to-Speech Tools for ADHD in 2026

 The Chrome extension does include word highlighting, though reviews note it is less precise than Alexandria.
 The highlight sometimes advances a beat ahead of the audio on complex sentence structures.
 The free tier caps speed at 1x, which is a significant limitation for ADHD users who benefit from slightly elevated pace.
 Full speed control requires a paid plan.

 Voice quality is excellent, particularly on paid tiers.
 The AI voice library includes celebrities and custom voices, which sounds gimmicky but some ADHD users report that a novel voice maintains engagement better than a familiar one.
+The Chrome extension is also resource-heavy: independent testing reports it using around 800MB of RAM while idle, which is worth noting if you run many tabs.

 Best for: Users who need cross-platform TTS and are willing to pay for the premium tier to access full speed control.